darshanlahamage/C-Multi-Threading/README.md

 ### Threading Mechanism

-The application uses the Windows-specific `InterlockedExchangeAdd` function for atomic operations.
-This choice is made to provide a simple form of synchronization without relying on standard mutexes due to environment limitations.
+The application uses both atomic operations (`std::atomic`) and standard mutex (`std::mutex`) for synchronization.
+Atomic operations are used for the shared `sum` variable, while the mutex is employed to protect the critical section during sum updates.

 ### Data Processing